OpenCodeList Specification¶

 A code list is a classic relational table with columns and data rows, where at least one column should serve as the key (code).
 OpenCodeList allows for defining generic code lists.

-A code list collection is a list of references to external code lists.
-A code list collection can be used to group different versions of a code list.
+A code list set is a list of references to external code lists.
+A code list set can be used to group different versions of a code list.

 Specification¶